 While most houses in Slovenia carry a household name, there are some houses which do not exist anymore and were deserted many years before anyone was aware of their existence.
 The household names for these houses is therefore lost as it was not documented anywhere either.
 Another contributing factor to this lack of a household name may also be the size of a settlement.
 Ogulin at its peak only had 10 houses which may have lead to a lack of “official” household names being documented in church documents.
 Everyone knew everyone so there was no real need to uniquely identify households.
 Nonetheless, even though they are not documented, household names still exist for these families today.

 Ogulin 7 is within the range of new houses in this settlement having been built likely in the late 1870s to the early 1880s.

-The oldest record we have found to date for people from this house is for Nikolaj Trempus b.
-1831 (Ogulin 4) and his wife Barbara Kajin b.
+The oldest record we have found to date for a person from this house is for Nikolaj Trempus b.
+1831 (Ogulin 4).
+He married Barbara Kajin b.
 1837 (Gornja Kajinova from Podklanec).
 Together they had 12 children, including:

 1D.
 Ana Trempus b.
 1863, m.
 1886 to Nikolaj Belavič (Podklanec 2).

 1. Johan Starešinič and Marija Starešinič were siblings.

 Nikolaj Trempus [1A] and his wife Marija Starešinič had 3 children which died in early childhood.

 Nikolaj Trempus m.
 1886 to his second wife Ana Žalec (Pribanjci 31).
 Together they had 4 children which died in early childhood.